uimix-editor/uimix/packages/docs/guide/create-customizable-components.md

 ## CSS variables

-CSS variables are used to customize the appearance of a component.
+CSS variables are used to customize the appearance of a component (in addition to providing global design tokens).

 ### Add a CSS variable (global)